Animal Control Services

-The City of Santee contracts with the San Diego County Department of Animal Services to assist residents with the following animal-related issues:
+The City of Santee contracts with the San Diego Humane Society to assist residents with:

 Bees can be kept in residential areas under specific conditions.
 They are outlined here.